alexkmbk/1CI/README.md

 LogLineNumber - serial number of event.

-CommonParams - structore with common params that exist while task running.
+CommonParams - structure with common params that exist while task running.

 Action - reference to the Action catalog element.